 DEEP DISH PIZZA… THE PAN

 After a bit of exhaustive research, I’ve done it.
 I’ve ordered some deep dish pizza pans.
-From my google-assisted investigation, I’ve learned that tin-plated steel is the way to go (aka aluminized steel) instead of plain aluminum, as the steel is supposed to make the pan stronger and the aluminum helps to distribute heat better for more even baking of a larger pizza.
+From my google-assisted investigation, I’ve learned that tin-plated steel* is the way to go (aluminized steel is even better) instead of plain aluminum, as the steel is supposed to make the pan stronger and the aluminum/tin helps to distribute heat better for more even baking of a larger pizza.

 There are a few brands out there that sell deep dish pizza pans, which are really no more than large heavy-gauge metal cake pans.
 If you’re in a hurry and don’t want to do the research, you can easily find one on Amazon or Ebay by searching for ‘deep dish pizza pan’, and you could go with the ‘Chicago Metallic UNO Deep Dish Pizza Set‘ combo pack which includes a 12″ round 2″ deep aluminized steel deep dish pan, a serving/cutting spatula, and a book with recipes for about $16.